Updating the Complex Systems Keyword Diagram Using Collective Feedback and Latest Literature Data: Conclusions

 \section{Conclusions}

 In this study, the keyword diagram of complex systems has been updated in the form of a complex weighted network of associated keywords by using the collective feedback from the community/public and the data obtained from the OpenAlex scientific literature database.
 The comparison between the data obtained from these two data sources highlighted several topical differences, indicating that there might be some gaps between public perception and actual usage of keywords in scientific publications on complex systems.
-However, the visualization of the entire association network of keywords did place frequently mentioned keywords near the center of the network (despite their relatively lower relevance scores), implying that those central keywords do play an important role in connecting various other keywords together even in the scientific publications.
+Such comparison of word uses between public discourse and scientific publications can be a general research methodology potentially useful for other similar topic mapping studies too.
+Meanwhile, the visualization of the entire association network of keywords did place frequently mentioned keywords near the center of the network (despite their relatively lower relevance scores), implying that those central keywords do play an important role in connecting various other keywords together even in the scientific publications.

 The attempt to find topical clusters using the Louvain method produced four communities, but they were all heavily intermingled with each other, resulting in a more nuanced, networked view of the complex systems keywords.
-Nonetheless, these communities helped recognize the large-scale topical dimensions in the generated keyword diagram that consist of the theory-application axis and the computational-analytical axis.
+Nonetheless, these results of community detection helped recognize the large-scale topical dimensions in the generated keyword diagram that consist of the theory-application axis and the computational-analytical axis.
 It is our hope that this networked keyword diagram represents the actual state of the field of complex systems science and the breadth and depth of its topics more accurately than the original diagram that might have been overly simplistic and hierarchical.